puppetlabs/pxp-agent/README.md

 Specify which config file to use.

-**server (required to connect)**
+**broker-ws-uri (required to connect)**

-The PXP server you wish to connect the agent to, example wws://192.168.0.1:8061/pxp/
+The WebSocket URI of the PXP broker you wish to connect the agent to, example wws://192.168.0.1:8061/pxp/

 **ca (required to connect)**